AlexandruMititelu/MANGER-File-Manager/README.md

 This is my first personal project that I use on a regular basis.

-- To just get the last working version of the app:, go to the dist folder, copy it to your machine, and run it. - WINDOWS ONLY FOR NOW.
+- To just get the last working version of the app:, go to DOWNLOAD_HERE folder, copy it to your machine, and run it. - WINDOWS ONLY FOR NOW.

 - TO build the exe:
 pyinstaller --onefile -w --icon=img/app_icon.ico --name "MANGER - sort your files" main.py